exah/react-universal-data/README.md

 ) => AsyncState<T>
 ```

-> ⚠️ `id` must be unique for whole application.
+> ⚠️ The `id` must be unique for the whole application.

-Returned object can be in 4 different forms – depending on promise state.
+Returned object can be in 4 different forms – depending on the promise's state.

 ```ts
 export type AsyncState<T> =